We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Best for: Preschoolers and above

-- Tips: Get the Junior Pilot Program details from the Information booth so kids can earn pilot wings.
+• Pick up the Junior Pilot Program guide at the Information Booth—kids can earn pilot wings.

 17. Maritime Museum of San Diego